ims-systems-00/ims-kb/docs/General Information/Our IMS/create_compliance_body.md

 After clicking the `Our IMS` button, you must now select the `Compliance` tab.

-You should now see a form with 3 fields, `Certification Body`, `Standard` and `Responsibility`.
+You should now see a form with 3 fields, `Certification Body`, `Standard`, and `Responsibility`.
 After filling in these 3 fields, click on `Confirm` to create your Compliance Body.

 For more information on Compliance Bodies click [here][Our IMS]